markandrus/ts/Readme.md

 	     1	# Wed 06/01/11

 Given the above information, if I wanted to see the timesheet for Friday, May 20, I would execute `ts -l 5`.

+## Todo
+* `ts` is a Bash shell script.
+Everything written in shell script feels like a hack.
+Granted I chose this in part to remind myself how to use `awk` and other Unix tools, but it might make sense for me to port this to a more reasonable language later.
+* Add output to `gnuplot` features.